 - Efforts rate shows the feature development cost

 - Value rate shows the potential profit a feature may bring.

 For each of the parameters you can choose a value from 1 to 100.
 Try to move the slider for Value and Efforts to set or change the Rate of the task.

 You can easily define tasks priority and optimize them by using Priority Chart.
-Priority chart is a visual representation of a Backlog board.
+Priority chart is a visual representation of a Backlog.
 The chart consists of two axes:

 - the X-axis corresponds to Efforts rate

 - the Y-axis corresponds to Value rate.

 These axes will help you to choose which tasks you should implement and the ones you should avoid, if you want to make the most of your time and opportunities.

 Big Bets – tasks with both high Value and Efforts rates: these tasks might be valuable, but are time-consuming and require a lot of attention.